LoomRobotics/LEGOSwarm/README.md

 ### How
 A team of autonomous mobile robots collaboratively assembles LEGO structures within a controlled arena.
-A supervisory planning layer, the Foreman, parses a digital construction model into a dependency graph and releases buildable steps to the swarm.
+A supervisory planning layer, the [Foreman](foreman.md), parses a digital construction model into an [Assembly Graph](Assemblygraph.md) and releases buildable steps to the swarm.
 Execution, navigation, placement, and verification are fully decentralized and performed by the worker robots.

 ### Why